Logi JReport Server Guide v16 Overview

 A template can be thought of as a report blueprint that contains static text and graphical objects as well as placeholders to display the data pieces needed on the report.
 The template definition includes the query that needs to execute to provide the data, as well as the database connection on which to execute it.

-Share a report prototype that includes sample data with the end users to see if it meets their requirements and also to obtain feedback on the scope and layout of the report.
+Share a report prototype that includes sample data with the end users to see if it meets their requirements and to also obtain feedback on the scope and layout of the report.

 Phase 3: Publish report results (system administrator)